zwang31/academic-kickstart/content/author/admin/_index.md

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email = ""

-# List (academic) interests or hobbies
+# List () interests or hobbies
 interests = [
   "Location-based social media",
   "Spatial Statistics",
   "Spatial Econometrics",
-  "GIScience"
+  "GIScience",
+  "Regional Science"
 ]

 # Organizational groups that you belong to (for People widget)